nhsconnect/FHIR-NRLS-API/pages/overview/overview_principles.md

 With this in mind it is acknowledged that there is most likely going to be a need to filter Pointers before they are displayed to the end user.
 This responsibility is seen as belonging to the Consumer where local access rules will be used to judge whether or not a given user should be permitted to know that a given Pointer exists.
 This is in addition to the RBAC requirements for NRL (see the [Authentication & Authorisation page](integration_authentication_authorisation.html)).

 The mechanism for making this decision is predicated on the [Record type](overview_data_model.html#data-model) that the Pointer references.

-### The Provider controls Record format ###

-The NRL takes the stance that it is for the Provider to determine what format its Records should be delivered in.
-The NRL does not restrict the format of Records that are pointed to.
-Whether or not the Consumer can handle that format is not the concern of the Provider and nor is it the concern of the NRL.
-The NRL expects that a Provider will create a Pointer with additional contextual information (i.e. mime type) to help the Consumer determine the appropriate way to handle the Record.

 ### Pointers should not be removed ###